cladam/cladam.github.io/_posts/2025-11-25-psycological-safety.md

 This is the cost of burdening the team with unhelpful stress.

 Psychological distress is intrinsically wasteful.
 Some pressure can be energising, but everyone has a limit.
 Beyond that limit, stress becomes distracting and draining.
-It makes people anxious, overwhelmed, and unmotivated .When a developer is worrying about interpersonal conflict or fearing blame for a mistake, they are not solving problems.
-They are managing their own safety.
+It makes people anxious, overwhelmed, and unmotivated.
+When a developer is worrying about interpersonal conflict or fearing blame for a mistake, they are not solving problems, they are managing their own safety.

 #### Common causes of this waste: